Trump’s Approval Rating Upticks As Ann Coulter Predicts Impeachment After Spending Package

-After a lot of drama on Capitol Hill over a $1.3 trillion dollar spending package, Newsweek reports that Donald Trump’s approval rating has seen an uptick according to a new poll by the American Research Group.
+After a lot of drama on Capitol Hill over a $1.3 trillion dollar spending package, Newsweek reported that Donald Trump’s approval rating had seen an uptick according to a new poll by the American Research Group.
 The new slight gain in support for the president appears to be coming from Independents, and may not be coming from a strengthening base.
 In fact, just the opposite seems to be happening to Donald Trump’s base this week, with some staunch Republicans even predicting impeachment.

-American Research Group conducted a survey of 1,100 American voters during March 17 and March 20 of this week, while the spending package drama swirled on Capitol Hill.
+The American Research Group surveyed 1,100 American voters during March 17 and March 20 of this week, while the spending package drama swirled on Capitol Hill.
 As a government shutdown loomed, Donald Trump threatened to veto the spending bill Congress would send to the president, if he didn’t get what he wanted.
 In the end, a government shutdown was avoided with a 1.3 trillion dollar spending package that even the president admitted he did not read.

-Business Insider reports that Donald Trump expressed great disappointment with the spending package, but was pleased with the result that the defense budget topped at 700 billion.
+Business Insider reported that Donald Trump expressed great disappointment with the spending package, but was pleased with the result that the defense budget topped at 700 billion.
 Even so, the president was reportedly very unhappy with the bill and said the following.

 “There are a lot of things that I am unhappy about in this bill.
 But I say to Congress, I will never sign another bill like this again.
 Nobody read it, it’s only hours old, some people don’t even know what’s in it.”